Streets and Squares

 May 2005

-The 5-storied building on the right side of the street underwent reconstruction in 2008.
-The walls of the house were coated with thermo insulation to keep it warm in winter.
+January 2009.
+The 5-storied building on the right-hand side of the street underwent reconstruction in 2008.
+The walls of the house were coated with thermal insulation to keep it warm in winter.

-Old gardens in bloom amid taday's riverside park are reminding of the pre-war wooden cottages which were pulled down some decades ago.
+The trees of the old gardens in bloom amid today's riverside park are reminding of the pre-war wooden cottages.
+They were pulled down some decades ago.
 However, the gardens remained, reminding of the quiet life by the river in the past.
+There is a dairy at the eastern end of the street.
+It produces tasty ice-cream (left).